 Find out more about the partnership and what we believe in with this line of products at http://www.sadia.com.br/jamieoliver.

 ABOUT OUR CHAIN

-International certification that considers the quality of life of animals from birth.
-Requirements exceed several global standards and ensure that animals are raised free to express their natural behavior.
-BRF’s more than 180 poultry houses in Buriti Alegre, Goiás are certified and we are expanding the practices to other units.See more
+International certification that considers the animals quality of life since birth.
+The demands are superior to several global standards and guarantee, among several factors, that the animals are free to express their natural behavior.
+The more than 180 BRF poultry farms in Buriti Alegre (GO) are certified and we are expanding those practices to the other units.See more

-Swiss program of traceability for the control of chicken and turkey production without the use of antibiotics and/or antimicrobial to promote growth.
-It is applicable to the entire production chain, from incubator to slaughterhouse, covering feed and integrated plants.
-In addition to Switzerland, countries such as the Netherlands and Germany recognize the certificate issued under Swiss legislation.See more
+Swiss tracking program for the production control of chicken and turkey without antibiotics and/or antimicrobial substances that enhance growth.
+That is a certificate which can be applied to the entire chain of production, from the incubators to the slaughterhouse, including the animal nutrition.
+Other countries such as Netherlands and Germany recognize the certificate that is granted under Swiss law.See more

-Developed by the British Retail Consortium (BRC), a leading trade association for UK retailing, the BRC food safety standard was created to establish guidelines for due diligence, supplier approval, quality in the industry, compliance with legal obligations, consumer protection and product safety.See more
+Developed by the British Retail Consortium (BRC), a commercial organization from the United Kingdom that represents seller’s interests, the BRC rules were conceived to stablish guidelines for due diligence, supplier approval, industry quality, following legal obligations, protecting consumers and product safety.See more

-These are regulations of the International Featured Standard applicable to all food processing and packaging companies.See more
+These are guidelines from the International Featured Standard that apply to all companies involved in food processing and packaging.See more

 Animal welfare project organized by a Swiss chain of stores.
 Included in the universe of that certificate are chicken, animal transportation and slaughter, always seeking an elevated level of animal welfare.